Buses in London

 Buses have been used as a mode of public transport in London since 1829, when George Shillibeer started operating a horse-drawn omnibus service from Paddington to the City of London.
 In the decades since their introduction, the red London bus has become a symbol of the city.
+In 2019, buses accounted for 11 percent of trips taken in the city.

-As of 2025, London has 675 bus routes served by over 8,700 buses, almost all of which are operated by private companies under contract to (and regulated by) London Buses, part of the publicly-owned Transport for London.
-Over 800 buses in the fleet are battery electric and hydrogen fuel cell buses, the 2nd largest zero emission bus fleet in Europe (behind Moscow).
+As of 2025, London has 675 bus routes served by over 8,700 buses, almost all of which are operated by private companies under contract to (and regulated by) London Buses, part of the publicly owned Transport for London.
+Over 2,000 buses in the fleet are battery electric and hydrogen fuel cell buses, the second largest zero emission bus fleet in Europe (behind Moscow).
 In 2006, London became one of the first major cities in the world to have an accessible, low floor bus fleet.

 History

 Buses have been used on the streets of London since 1829, when George Shillibeer started operating his horse-drawn omnibus service from Paddington to the City.
 In 1850, Thomas Tilling started horse bus services, and in 1855 the London General Omnibus Company (LGOC) was founded to amalgamate and regulate the horse-drawn omnibus services then operating in London.

 The LGOC began using motor omnibuses in 1902, and manufactured them itself from 1909.
 In 1904, Thomas Tilling started its first motor bus service.
 The last LGOC horse-drawn bus ran on 25 October 1911, although independent operators used them until 1914.

 In 1909, Thomas Tilling and the LGOC entered into an agreement to pool their resources.
 The agreement restricted the expansion of Thomas Tilling in London, and allowed the LGOC to lead an amalgamation of most of London's bus services.
 However, also in 1909, Thomas Clarkson started the National Steam Car Company to run steam buses in London in competition with the LGOC.
 In 1919, the National company reached agreement with the LGOC to withdraw from bus operation in London, and steam bus services ceased later that year.

+Initially, buses in London were regulated with very limited oversight, licensed by the Police in a similar manner as taxicabs are licensed today, anyone could provide a bus service according to their best commercial judgement.
+After the First World War, many demobilised soldiers had learned to operate and maintain heavy vehicles like buses and established bus companies.
+In 1922, the Chocolate Express ran its first services, and many other independent operators entered the market until by 1924, the market was saturated with small independent bus companies which depressed patronage from established railways and larger bus companies – the worst affected being the London County Council's tramways which ran at a deficit.
+Management's efforts to control costs lead to a strike across the whole network, which was shortly followed by the major bus companies and railways in London.

+Some of the bus operators in London included;